Wuling BinguoEV vs BYD Atto 1: Affordable EVs in Indonesia

 Which is cheaper to charge, the Wuling BinguoEV or the BYD Atto 1?

-Charging cost depends mainly on battery capacity and the electricity rate used, not on the brand.
+- Charging cost depends mainly on battery capacity and the electricity rate used, not on the brand.
 Because both are city cars with similar battery capacities, the cost to charge from 20% to 80% at home is similar.
-But the BinguoEV almost always charges at home on a residential tariff, while the Atto 1 can also use public DC fast charging, which is usually more expensive per kWh.
-For exact side-by-side figures, open the comparison tool prefilled with both cars in Indonesia.
+But the BinguoEV almost always charges at home on a residential tariff, while the Atto 1 can also use public DC fast charging, which is usually more expensive per kWh, so your real cost follows your pattern.
+Exact side-by-side figures for Indonesia are on this site's comparison tool.

 Which is the better first city electric car?

-Both work well as a first BEV for city use.
+- Both work well as a first BEV for city use, and the choice is about charging access.
 The Wuling BinguoEV is ideal if you have home-charging access and rarely need a quick top-up on the road.
-The BYD Atto 1 suits you better if you want the extra flexibility of DC fast charging for the occasional longer trip.
-Compare their realistic range, cost, and charging time side by side with the comparison tool, or work it out for your own needs in the charging cost calculator.
+The BYD Atto 1 suits you better if you want the extra flexibility of confirmed DC fast charging for the occasional longer trip.
+On battery care the two are equal, both being LFP.